reganbaucke/JuDGE.jl/docs/src/tutorials.md

 using the `@ongoingcosts` macro to specify the cost of the expansions being available at each node in the scenario tree.
 (That is, the corresponding expansion variable has been set to 1 in the master problem.)
-If there are costs that can be avoided, by not making use of capacity that is granted, then this should be modelled within the `@sp_objective`.
+If there are costs that can be avoided, by not making use of capacity that is granted, then this should be modelled within the `@objective`.

 ```@example tutorial
 function sub_problems_ongoing(node)